ugurcanarikan/basic-chatbot/README.md

     desctiption: description
 }
 ```
-Project name is the name of the rasa project, modelName is the name of the rasa model and the rest is url of your database, name of your database, name of the collection that the intents to train rasa_nlu will be taken and description of the project.
+Project name is the name of the rasa project, modelName is the name of the rasa model and the rest is url of your database, name of your database, name of the collection that the intents to train rasa_nlu will be taken from and description of the project.
 You also need to modify those inside server.js as default parameters.

 After installing and running rasa_nlu and setting up a database, you are ready to run the chatbot.